IM-PIR: In-Memory Private Information Retrieval: Design of

 One key consideration with this approach is the memory capacity of PIM-enabled hardware.
 Current UPMEM PIM-enabled servers support up to 20 UPMEM modules (expected to increase in the future).
 This configuration provides up to $160$\,GB of MRAM, which is sufficient to accommodate mid- to large-scale PIR databases.
 Larger datasets may require a minor adaptation of our "one-shot" (\ie single pass) database evaluation: for example, by evaluating the linear operations on database items in batches, copying unprocessed chunks into DPUs in each batch.
 Nevertheless, as PIM technology continues to evolve, the memory capacities and capabilities are expected to expand, opening new possibilities for efficient and scalable data processing.
+For frequently updated databases, DPUs can handle queries on a stable version of the database, while the CPU uses brief windows when DPUs are idle to apply bulk database updates; this amortizes the CPU--DPU transfers and synchronization overheads.

 \subpoint{Inner products and XORing operations.} The goal of this stage is to compute a linear combination of the database entries weighted by the query vector (represented by the function shares $\mathsf{Eval}(k,\cdot)$) so as to obtain two subresults: $r_1$ and $r_2$ at both servers 1 and 2 respectively~\ding{205}.
 To obtain a subresult $r$ (\ie $r_1$ or $r_2$), a server proceeds by doing: